Zenchiyu/POLAR-background-prediction/logbook/README.md

 `l` and `h` are indices.
 For instance, if `l=0`, then it means we show `h` first validation set examples (ordered by ascending time).
 In red we have the prediction, and in green, the validation set.

-- By cleaning the code, I discovered that I was training on the validation set unintentionally, I fixed it then ran the training phase again.
-I show below the previous plot but with fixed code:
+- By cleaning the code, I discovered that I was training on the validation set unintentionally, I fixed it and then ran the training phase again.
+I show below the previous plot but with the fixed code:

 <p align="center">
 <img src="https://github.com/Zenchiyu/POLAR-background-prediction/assets/49496107/c01d11ab-cb09-494b-848e-ee38de9a73cf" width=300>
 </p>

 - Plotting prediction over train + validation set in red.
-In blue/cyan we have the training set and in green we have the validation set
+In blue/cyan we have the training set and in green, we have the validation set

 <p align="center">
 <img src="https://github.com/Zenchiyu/POLAR-background-prediction/assets/49496107/c03301bb-a31f-40ea-8b93-ad6c9082882e" width=300>
 </p>

-We can observe that it doesn't overfit severely but it might still overfit..
+We can observe that it doesn't overfit severely but it might still overfit...

-- Started reading a bit about unsupervised learning anomaly detection with auto encoders and using the reconstruction error to detect anomalies:
+- Started reading a bit about unsupervised learning anomaly detection with autoencoders and using the reconstruction error to detect anomalies:
 	- https://keras.io/examples/timeseries/timeseries_anomaly_detection/
    	- https://towardsdatascience.com/using-lstm-autoencoders-on-multidimensional-time-series-data-f5a7a51b29a1
 	- https://youtu.be/6S2v7G-OupA